haraka/Haraka/docs/plugins/tls.md

 ### key

 Specifies an alternative location for the key file.
+If multiple keys are to be specified, use key[]= assignment for each of them.
+Non-absolute paths are relative to the config/ directory.

 ### cert

 Specifies an alternative location for the certificate chain file.
+If multiple certificate chains are to be used, use cert[]= assignmet for each of them.
+Non-absolute pahts are relative to the config/ directory.

 ### `no_tls_hosts`